Take a sneak peek at the new NIST.gov and let us know what you think!

 Streamlining Detector-based Radiometry at SURF III

 NIST has maintained the Synchrotron Ultraviolet Radiation Facility (SURF) for nearly 6 decades as a light source for research and radiometry.
 Radiometric services included detector calibrations on various beamlines, lamp calibrations on beamline 3 and spectrometer calibrations on beamline 2.

 Description of the new beamline

 At the heart of the new beamline is a grating-crystal monochromator that covers a wide spectral range from the visible to the soft x-ray.

 The synchrotron radiation is collimated by the first mirror and directed into the monochromator section.
 In the monochromator, a pair of optical elements –normal-incidence gratings, grazing incidence gratings, crystals, or mirrors (in any combination) – disperse the radiation.
 A second mirror focuses the radiation onto an exit slit.
 End-station instrumentation consists of a small reflectometer and a large instrument calibration chamber capable of testing optical components and assembled spacecraft instruments.
 Available measurements include reflectivity, transmission, and detector responsivity.

-The two mirrors are off-axis paraboloids using 2° grazing angle (88° angle of incidence with respect to the mirror normal) and 10-m focal length.
+The two mirrors are off-axis paraboloids using a 2° grazing angle (88° angle of incidence with respect to the mirror normal) and a 10m focal length.